kumarrt/kumarrt.github.io/_portfolio/ADE.md

 ---
 <div style="text-align: justify">

 I worked as junior/senior research fellow at the <a href="https://www.drdo.gov.in/drdo/labs1/ADE/English/indexnew.jsp?pg=homepage.jsp"> Aeronautical Development Establishment </a>, India in the years 2012-2015.
 Here is a brief description of my research activities and contribution to various projects.
-Please [click here](https://www.youtube.com/watch?v=_vvhno58Qq8) to see the media coverage for one of the projects. </div>
+Please <a href="https://www.youtube.com/watch?v=_vvhno58Qq8"> click here </a> to see the media coverage for one of the projects. </div>

 * Developed Linearized Small Perturbation Model for UAVs using Control System Tool Box of MATLAB and Simulink to design the Control Law for Longitudinal, Lateral-Directional and Nose Wheel Steering Dynamics.

-* Developed a Graphical User Interface for providing an interactive access to time and frequency domain parameters of Small Perturbation Model UAV using GUI Development Environment (GUIDE) tool in MATLAB.
+* Developed a Graphical User Interface for providing an interactive access to time and frequency domain parameters of Small Perturbation Model UAV.

 * Developed offline non-linear six degrees of freedom simulation models and used Monte Carlo Simulation methods to validate the designed control laws for entire flight envelop.